sophiawisdom/sophiawisdom.github.io/content/posts/ssm-optimization.md

 ## Triton
 I have incredibly mixed feelings about Triton.
 When it works, it's magical.
 You write Torch-like vector/matrix operations and with only academic knowledge of the GPU even Research Scientists can produce highly performant code.
 The struggle of Triton is the compiler.
 Every time I have tried to write Triton code I've spent 1 hour writing the kernel and 10 hours debugging segfaults in the compiler.
 Even the [language tutorials](https://github.com/openai/triton/blob/master/python/tutorials/06-fused-attention.py#L18) have comments describing how they got around compiler bugs.
 The raison d'être for Triton's existence, in my opinion, is efficient code generation with matmuls, because matmuls and tensor cores break the fundamental abstraction of CUDA, the thread.
 Even though we're not using matmuls here, Triton is still quite good.
 Let's look at the code I wrote for the ssm_kernel:

-TODO: my triton code is wrong somehow, need to fix it.
+// TODO: my triton code is wrong somehow, need to fix it.
+Need to make sure it produces correct values.

 ```python
 @triton.jit